2018 Swedish general election: Campaign issues

 In May 2018, the issues that the Swedish voters considered most important were immigration, healthcare and integration.
 In the days leading up to the election, the most important issue was the environment, followed by immigration and health care.
 With the polls showing that the Sweden Democrats could be kingmakers there was speculation over possible government coalitions.

 Concerns about foreign influence in the election were raised by the Swedish Security Service and others, leading to various countermeasures.

-The summer of 2018 saw several violent incidents occur, including the arson of over 100 cars on 15 August, which may have caused 10% of Swedes to state that "law and order" is the key issue in the upcoming election.
-While Sweden has faced sporadic gang violence in recent years at the end of summer break for students, violence in Gothenburg, Falkenberg and Trollhättan was said to be on a larger scale.
+The summer of 2018 saw several violent incidents occur, including the arson of over 100 cars on 15 August, which may have led 10% of Swedes to state that "law and order" was the key issue in September's election.
+While Sweden had faced sporadic gang violence in recent years at the end of summer break for students, violence in Gothenburg, Falkenberg and Trollhättan was said to be on a larger scale.
 Prime Minister Löfven referred to the August violence as if it was organized "almost like a military operation".
 In the following days, Twitter accounts connected to Russia tweeted about the fires, according to the Alliance for Securing Democracy intending to influence English-language readers.
 According to the Oxford Internet Institute, eight of the top 10 "junk news" sources during the election campaign were Swedish, and "Russian sources comprised less than 1% of the total number of URLs shared in the data sample."
 It has been claimed by domestic media that Non-Swedish media frequently emphasize the events in order to advance a narrative of a society in decay, along with some negative but restricted reporting around immigration, to describe great gains by the Sweden Democrats.
 This has been criticized as a "false narrative" and "misreporting" by domestic media.